 Your Presentation at the DMEA - Call for Papers Congress Program

-In the congress programm of DMEA 2023 we would like to show which topics, questions and trends are shaping digitisation in the health care system today and in the future.
+In the DMEA 2024 congress program, we would like to show which topics, questions and trends are shaping digitization in healthcare today and in the future.
+Once again, experts from business, science and practice are in demand!

 All Important Information at a Glance